 Every school year by the time May finally arrives, spring fever is in full swing for both students and teachers.
-As teachers we have a harder time making ourselves create lessons, and the kids have a more difficult time focusing when all they want to do is be out of school.
+As teachers, we have a harder time making ourselves create lessons, and the kids have a more difficult time focusing when all they want to do is be out of school.
 Thus, we’re typically left scrambling around wondering what on earth we can do to keep our kiddos engaged through the last day.
-So, I’ve created a list of 10 activities and ideas that will keep you and your students focused, and help you finish strong.
+So, I’ve created a list of 10 activities and ideas that will keep you and your learners focused, and help you finish strong.

 1. Board Games